 If you are thinking about forming a business in Ohio, it is important to understand the different types of business structures and how they could affect your company.
 Choosing a business structure can be complicated, and it is important to work with an experienced Ohio business formation attorney as you form your business.

-The type of business structure you choose will affect your business in many different ways.
-The type of business impacts the amount of tax you will pay and how you will be responsible for it, and it also impacts how individual owners bear responsibility for the business itself.
+The type of business structure you choose will affect your business in many different ways, as it impacts the amount of tax you will pay and how you will be responsible for it.
+The type of business structure also impacts how individual owners bear responsibility for the business itself.
 The U.S. Small Business Administration (SBA) explains that you must choose a business structure before you can register your business, get your tax ID number, file for any necessary licenses or permits, and pay employees.
 The following are the most common types of business structures for individuals forming a business:

 While you may be able to convert your business structure, you should not plan on doing so given that there could be significant financial and tax implications for you and your company.

 How A Corporate Lawyer In Ohio Can Help With Your Business Formation

 At Weisensell, Mastrantonio & Niese, LLP, we can provide many different services throughout the process of forming your business, including but not limited to the following: